-Growing up Deaf in Thailand - The Isaan Record
+Growing up Deaf in Thailand

 According to the director of KKSD, around half of graduating students attend college.
 For those that do, interpreters are provided.
 Many others will take up careers in the service industry.
 Occupational opportunities are more common in Bangkok and Chiang Mai, and the two cities are also home to a larger population of deaf people.
 As Deaf primary education continues to improve, so will the career prospects of students like Athit and Chanticha.
 Then, just as anyone else, they can fully achieve their dreams.

 Ella De Falco is a fourth year undergraduate Linguistics major at the University of Rochester.
-Shelby Gordon is a fourth year undergraduate Public Health major at University of Illinois Urbana-Champaign.
+Shelby Gordon is a fourth year undergraduate Interdisciplinary Health Sciences major at University of Illinois Urbana-Champaign.
 Both studied development and globalization in Khon Kaen this past semester.

 Special thanks to Chanticha, Athit, and their family for sharing their stories.
 A big thank you also to the Khon Kaen School for the Deaf for welcoming us into their community.